topofocus/active-orient/README.md

 the graph elements can be explored by joining the objects (a[6].b[5].c[9].d)

+Refer to the "Time-Graph"-Example for an Implementation of an bidirectional Graph with the same Interface

 #### Edges
 Edges provide bidirectional Links.
 They are easily handled